 The construction of C-joist/truss compartment floors must be such that the achievement of the required fire resistance performance relies primarily on the integrity of the linings of such constructions.
-The integrity of linings of compartment floors should not be breeched to allow for the installation of services (e.g. pipes, wires, flues, including manufacturing flues), except where necessary to allow services pass through these compartment floors.
-Where services pass through compartment floors, they should be adequately fire stopped in accordance with the respective TGD to Part B of the Building Regulations 1997 to 2019 to which the relevant purpose class relates - all service penetrations in the ceiling such as downlighters, soil vent pipes and ventilation duct heads must be fire stopped by the use of fire collars, fire hoods or fire rated products.
-Composite metal deck floors provide its own fire resistance and is based on the concrete cover to the steel reinforcement.
+The integrity of linings compartment floors should not be breeched to allow for the installation of services (e.g. pipes, wires, flues, including manufacturing flues), except where necessary to allow services pass through these compartment floors.
+Where services pass through compartment floors, they should be adequately fire stopped in accordance with the respective TGD's to Part B of the Building Regulations to which the relevant purpose group relates - all service penetrations in the ceiling such as downlighters, soil vent pipes and ventilation duct heads must be fire stopped by the use of fire collars, fire hoods or fire rated products.
+Composite metal deck floors provide its own fire resistance and is based on the concrete cover of the required thickness and density to the steel reinforcement.